Fast Randomized Kernel Methods With Statistical Guarantees

-\textbf{Remarks:} 1.
+with probability at least $1-\rho$. \end{thm} \textbf{Remarks:} 1.
 Theorem \ref{approx_lev} states that if the columns of $K$ are sampled proportionally to $K_{ii}$ then $O(\frac{\trace(K)}{n\lambda})$ is a sufficient number of samples.
 Recall that $K_{ii} = \|\phi(x_i)\|_{\F}^2$, so our procedure is akin to sampling according to the squared lengths of the data vectors, which has been extensively used in different contexts of randomized matrix approximation \cite{frieze2004fast, drineas2006fast1, drineas2006fast2, mahoney2011randomized, gittens2013revisiting}.

 2. Due to how $\lambda$ is defined in eq.\ \eqref{ker} the $n$ in the denominator is artificial: $n\lambda$ should be thought of as a ``rescaled" regularization parameter $\lambda'$.
 In some settings, the $\lambda$ that yields the best generalization error scales like $O(1/\sqrt{n})$, hence $p =O(\trace(K)/\sqrt{n})$ is sufficient.
 On the other hand, if the columns are sampled uniformly, one would get $p =O(d_{\text{mof}}) = O(n\max_i l_i(\lambda))$.